September 11, 2014

 Dovetailing the civil rights movement, 1970s blaxploitation film was the birth of a new code of black representation.
-Often formulaic, they featured black heroes thrown into style-heavy contexts (anything from crime to westerns to sci-fi), often facing white opposition in one form or another.
+Often formulaic, they featured black heroes thrown into style-heavy contexts (from crime thrillers to westerns to science fiction), usually battling against white oppression and marginalisation in one form or another.

-It’s a genre shrouded in disagreement but whether you think it was empowering or that it encouraged divisive stereotypes, it’s impossible to ignore the music that accompanied the action.
-The soul and funk soundtracks often surpassed the quality and popularity of the films themselves.
-In contrast to the radio-friendly funk of the time, ’70s soundtracks are complex and feature rich orchestration.
-Quite the ear treat.
+It’s a genre ensnared in controversy but whether you consider it empowering or regressive, it’s impossible to ignore the music that accompanied the action.
+The soul and funk soundtracks tended to surpass the quality and popularity of the films themselves.
+In contrast to the radio-friendly funk of the time, these ’70s soundtracks are complex with rich orchestration and killer breaks.

 So, in alphabetical order (of film title), here’s our essential selection of 1970′ blaxploitation soundtracks.
 Listen to the playlist below and scroll down to check out the records individually.